Milo Beimers

-Milo Montgomery Beimers (born 5 June 2008) is a soccer player who plays as a goalkeeper for Glentoran.
+Milo Montgomery Beimers (born 5 June 2008) is a soccer player who plays as a goalkeeper for Viterbese.
 Born in Northern Ireland, he is a youth international for Canada.

 Early life

 Beimers was born on 5 June 2008.
-Born in Belfast, Northern Ireland, he is the son of Canadian video game developer Kevin.
+Born in Belfast, Northern Ireland, he is the son of Canadian video game developers Kevin & Aimee.
 Growing up, he attended Sullivan Upper School in Northern Ireland.

 Club career

-As a youth player, Biemers joined the youth academy of Northern Irish side Castle Juniors.
-Following his stint there, he joined the youth academy of Northern Irish side Glentoran, helping them win the 2025 Harry Cavan Youth Cup.
-In 2025, was promoted to the club's senior team.
+As a youth player, Beimers joined the youth academy of Northern Irish side Castle Juniors.
+Following his time there, he joined the youth academy of Northern Irish side Glentoran, helping them win the 2025 Harry Cavan Youth Cup.
+In 2025, was promoted to the club's senior team while continuing to play for Glentoran Reserves.

+In July 2026, Beimers chose to leave Northern Ireland to travel through Europe in a campervan with the hopes of finding a new club.
+In August 2026, Beimers signed for Italian side Viterbese who play in the fourth division of Italian Football.

+He made his debut on the 6th of September, keeping a clean sheet in a 4-0 win over Anagni.

 International career

-Biemers is a Canada youth international.
+Beimers is a Canada youth international.
 During February 2025, he played for the Canada men's national under-17 soccer team for 2025 CONCACAF U-17 World Cup qualification.